Rotodile/Apple-homepage/README.md

 # Apple-homepage
-This is my Apple Homepage project from The odin project curriculum.
+This is my Apple Homepage project from The Odin Project curriculum.